thismax/ruby_practice/README.md

 magic_numbers
 ---------------------

-Define a magic number as a number whos digts sum to 7 (e.g., 34).
+Define a magic number as a number whose digits sum to 7 (e.g., 34).
 This method returns an array of the first `n` magic numbers.

 ```ruby
 magic_numbers(8) #=> [7, 16, 25, 34, 43, 52, 59, 61]